nix-community/developer-workshop/2024-11-report/README.md

 On the last weekend of November 2024, the Zürich Friends of Nix hosted yet another two-day hackathon around the [Zero Hydra Failures release preparations for NixOS 24.11](https://discourse.nixos.org/t/lets-have-a-great-24-11-release-cycle/51549) at [Eastern Switzerland University of Applied Sciences](https://www.ost.ch/) (OST) right next to Lake Zürich.

-We're proud to have hosted the fifth such event in a row.
-It's designed to encourage people to get to know each other, hack on everything Nix, and shape the future of open source together.
+These events are designed to encourage people to get to know each other, hack on everything Nix, and shape the future of open source together.
+We are proud to have hosted the fifth such event in a row.

 ![](./DSC05782.jpg)